Ready to dominate your open water race? Here’s a breakdown of the best swim goggles for open water swimmers and triathletes.

 Open water races are long.
 There are no walls to stop and adjust and fix your goggles, so make sure that your goggles aren’t going to be springing leaks mid-race by training with them for extended periods of time.

-This will not only give you a better idea of how tight your goggle fit should be to insure a lack of leakiness, but you will also get used to wearing them for longer bouts of time.
+This will not only give you a better idea of how tight your goggle fit should be to ensure a lack of leakiness, but you will also get used to wearing them for longer bouts of time.

 At the end of the day, there are no “perfect” goggles—just what’s perfect for you and your swimming.
 I know plenty of triathletes who race with Swedish goggles, which are the complete antithesis of open water goggles in many respects.